 - Remove the Electronics Sleeve

 That’s it – the sleeve out.
 Now you can get on with whatever is next in your project.
 Perhaps replacing the sleeve or doing the full Mechatronics Unit removal to replace the seals.
+Check out my article on how to remove the Mechatronics Unit here.

 You can see exactly how I removed the electrical connector and sleeve as part of my video on draining the fluid from the transmission.
 You can see me disconnecting the electrical connector at the 6:03 mark of the video: